estherkyx/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the `createClass` mechanism behaves at each step.

-Given below is an example usage scenario and how the `createClass` mechanism behaves at each step.

 **Step 1.** The user executes the command `createClass d/Monday ti/H14`.

 **Step 2.** The `LogicManager` passes the command string to the `AddressBookParser`.
 The parser identifies the `createClass` command word and delegates the parsing of the arguments (`d/Monday ti/H14`) to the `CreateClassCommandParser`.